betselotz/MTB-Genome-analysis-of-XDR-TB-from-Ethiopia/MTB-QC-Phylogeny.md

 </details>

 # 5️⃣ Snippy

 <details>
 <summary>🧬 Detailed Overview: Variant Calling with Snippy</summary>

-`Snippy` is a rapid and reproducible pipeline designed for bacterial genome variant calling and consensus sequence generation.
+`Snippy` is a rapid and reproducible pipeline designed for bacterial genome variant calling.
 It is particularly well-suited for **Mycobacterium tuberculosis (TB) WGS analysis** due to its efficiency and accuracy.

 ### Key Features
 - **Reference-based mapping**: Maps raw sequencing reads directly to a reference genome (commonly *M. tuberculosis* H37Rv), ensuring accurate alignment even in repetitive regions.